 Famous for its exemplary proportions and acoustics, the Ancient Theatre of Epidaurus was constructed in the late 4th century BC, around the time when Athens was flourishing in art, philosophy, science and of course theatre.
-With a capacity of more than 12,000 spectators, it is regarded as the best preserved theatre in Greece.
-If your schedule allows, experience it in August, when the stage comes alive with the works of Sophocles, Euripides, Aristophanes and more, as part of the Athens and Epidaurus Fesitival.
+With a capacity of more than 12,000 spectators, it is regarded as the best-preserved theatre in Greece.
+If your schedule allows, experience it in August, when the stage comes alive with the works of Sophocles, Euripides, Aristophanes and more, as part of the Athens and Epidaurus Festival.

-Three shows (Orestes, The Frogs & Oedipus at Colonus) will perform there from 3 – 18 August 2018.
+Two shows (The Clouds & Prometheus Bound) will be performed from 2 to 10 August 2019.
 Book your theatre tickets online and then secure a seat on our recommended Epidaurus bus transfer to get there and back to Athens on these performance nights.